Helena, California: History

 John and Christian Meckel, who moved to the area and established a home on a group of mining claims that totaled 160 acres.
 In 1854, the Meckels opened a general merchandise store and later a hotel.
-The town was first known as North Fork, but it was popularly known as “Bagdad,” a name given to the settlement reportedly because it was as rowdy and bizarre as the ancient city with the same name on the Tigris River.
+The town was first known as North Fork, but it was popularly known as “Baghdad,” a name given to the settlement reportedly because it was as rowdy and bizarre as the ancient city with the same name on the Tigris River.

 In 1859 the Meckel brothers built and operated a brewery in Helena, then called North Fork.

 In 1923, the final stretch of road was built from Helena to South Fork, which connects it to the coast.

 When the gold mining dried up, the town soon followed, with slight upticks during the Great Depression.
 When State Route 299 was completed in 1931, it ended the necessity of the town as it was now being bypassed.
 The entire town was then bought by F. I. DiNapoli in 1966 for $50,000.

 In 1984, Helena was added to the National Register of Historical Places.